lifewatch/phyto-plankton-classification/README.md

 OR
 * a `url` argument with an URL pointing to an image.
   Here is an [example](https://forum.mikroscopia.com/uploads/monthly_07_2017/post-2056-0-71322100-1501364951_thumb.jpg) of such an url that you can use for testing purposes.

+#### option 2: Follow the notebooks
+Follow the notebook for [computing the predictions](./notebooks/3.0-Computing_predictions.ipynb) Make sure to select DEMO or not if you want to predict your own data of the demo data as an example.

 ## More info